cipharius/msgpack-luau/README.md

 * Fulfill as much of MessagePack specification, as Luau allows
 * Be on par with HttpService's `JSONEncode` and `JSONDecode` performance wise
 * Keep code readable as long as it does not get in the way of prior goals

-## State of project

-Currently only decoding is implemented.
-Not thoroughly tested.

 ## Usage